-The Center for Cellular Imaging and NanoAnalytics (C-CINA) is a research laboratory of the Biozentrum of the University of Basel, Switzerland.
+The Center for Cellular Imaging and NanoAnalytics (C-CINA) is a research center at the University of Basel, Switzerland.
 It is composed of the groups of Prof. Henning Stahlberg, Prof. Jan Peter Abrahams, and the BioEM Lab.

 The Stahlberg group joined C-CINA in 2009, the Abrahams group followed in 2015.

 The BioEM Lab was founded in Jan.
 2016 and is a life sciences electron microscopy service facility of the Biozentrum of the University of Basel.

 Physically, C-CINA is at present integrated into the Department for Biosystems Science and Engineering (D-BSSE) of the ETH Zürich, which is located in the northern part of Basel.
 In 2018 it will move into the new Biozentrum building in center of the city.